Code-Boneyard/sutro-ui/README.md

 # Sutro UI
-This package contains the primary style sheets for EstiBase Cloud Platform.
+This package contains the primary styling for Sutro Analytics Cloud Platform.

 ---